 High profile breast Implants have a smaller base diameter so it preserves the appearance of a narrower chest, and you get more anterior projection from the same 400cc volume.
 High profile implants have a more up front look.

-How do I get more cleavage with my breast implants?
+How do I get more cleavage with my Breast implants?

 A lot of patients who come in for a Breast augmentation or a Breast lift with implants consult will usually make a comment about cleavage.
 Some patients don’t want “that fake look,” yet others specifically ask for “a lot of cleavage.”
 It helps when patients bring in pictures, because cleavage is one of those words that, like “natural look,” can have different meanings to different people.
 In this post I will talk about cleavage, and how it is related to surgical technique and patient anatomy.The word cleavage is derived from the word cleft.
 According to the Merriam Webster online dictionary… cleft : usually V-shaped indented formation : a hollow between ridges or protuberances The misunderstanding between plastic surgeon and patient comes from knowing which end of the “V” we are talking about.
 Does the patient want upper pole fullness, which is prominent at the upper part of the breasts?
 Does the patient want medial cleavage, which is breasts that are close together at the midline?
 Or is it both upper pole fullness and medial cleavage?
 The surgeon has two surgical methods to improve cleavage with breast implants.